ParrotSec/documentation/src/en/what-is-parrot.md

 Additionally, Parrot supports [Snap](https://snapcraft.io/), a package distribution system that provides easy access to many other programs that GNU/Linux distributions don't always ship in their software archives.

-[Flatpak](https://flatpak.org/) is an universal software store similar to Snap.
+[Flatpak](https://flatpak.org/) is a universal software store similar to Snap.
 It can be installed from the Parrot official repository.

 Also Parrot supports [Wine](https://www.winehq.org/), a compatibility layer to run Windows applications in GNU/Linux environments.